RegainFlow/Enterprise-Engineering-RAG/CONTRIBUTING.md

-# Contributing to RegainFlow
+# Contributing to 3D Printing Insight Engine

-Welcome to the RegainFlow project!
+Welcome to the 3D Printing Insight Engine project!
 We're excited to have you contribute.
-This document provides a comprehensive guide to our project's architecture, design system, and contribution workflow to help us scale effectively.
+This document provides a comprehensive guide to our project's architecture, design system, and contribution workflow.

 ## Table of Contents